YOUR PRIVACY RIGHTS

 Why do we ask you for your Social Security number?

-We need your Social Security number (SSN) to give you medical assistance, some kinds of financial help, or child support enforcement services (42 CFR 435.910 ; Minn.
+We need your Social Security number to give you medical assistance, some kinds of financial help, or child support enforcement services (42 CFR 435.910 ; Minn.
 Stat.
 256D.03, subd.3(h); Minn.
 Stat.256L.04, subd.
 1a; 45 CFR 205.52 ; 42 USC 666; 45 CFR 303.30 ).
-We also need your SSN to verify identity and prevent duplication of state and federal benefits.
-Additionally, your SSN is used to conduct computer data matches with collaborative, nonprofit and private agencies to verify income, resources, or other information that may affect your eligibility and/or benefits.
+We also need your Social Security Number to verify identity and prevent duplication of state and federal benefits.
+Additionally, your Social Security Number is used to conduct computer data matches with collaborative, nonprofit and private agencies to verify income, resources, or other information that may affect your eligibility and/or benefits.

 You do not have to give us the SSN: